Lab 08 — Project Build/Debugging

 This lab is a continuation of Lab 07.

-You’ll also receive from the course staff:
+You’ll also receive 2 speakers from the course staff.

 Final Hardware Setup